farhanshahriar07/Fooocus/auth-readme.md

 This document explains how to set up and use the authentication system in Fooocus.

+## Features

+- Custom login page with a modern, responsive design
+- Session-based authentication (cookies)
+- Support for both light and dark themes
+- Secure password handling with SHA-256 hashing

 ## Setup

 1. Rename `auth-example.json` to `auth.json` or create a new `auth.json` file in the root directory.